 F-1 students will be allowed to enroll in programs of the same educational level for a maximum of three times; and

 F-1 students will be allowed to change to a lower educational level program only once.

 Under the current rule, student visa holders can stay in the country for the duration of their status.
 In other words, student visa holders can remain in the U.S. indefinitely as long as they maintain their student status and have a current and valid I-20.
 One of the many concerns raised by the proposed changes above is their impact on residency training for medical students and physicians, students in training, and professionals enrolled in educational programs such as Ph.D. programs that cannot be completed under four years.
 The more strict two-year limitation is set to impact only international students coming from countries listed as State Sponsors of Terrorism such as Syria, Sudan, Iran and North Korea.

 My personal experience with student visas - having been a student visa holder myself in the past - is that allowing international students to pursue their goals of higher education in the U.S. should be of utmost importance for our nation.
 If you are thinking about coming to the U.S. on a student visa or you are already in the U.S. and wish to change your status to learn English or attend a professional educational program, we can guide you through this process.
-Contact me, Randa, today at (801) 608-4706 or email@example.com for a free initial consultation to learn about your options and how we can help you.
+Contact me, Randa, today at (801) 608-4706 or firstname.lastname@example.org to learn about your options and how we can help you.
 Or schedule a one-hour immigration consultation at https://www.skvlegal.com/bookings-checkout/immigration-consultation?referral=service_list_widget.